What does git checkout origin do?

 I’m sorry, what?
 It should’ve created a local “origin” branch, but it detached

-instead.
+the HEAD instead.
 Believe me or not, this is the correct behaviour.
 To

 explain it, though, we’ll have to learn a bit about Git.